ekomsSavior/Ble-spam/README.md

 sudo hciconfig hci0 reset

-	•	Try running the script again.
+try running the script again

 📜 Legal & Ethical Considerations
 	•	This script should be used only on devices you own or have permission to test.
 	•	DO NOT use this for malicious purposes.
 	•	Use responsibly in controlled environments.

-⸻

-That should make it easy-to-follow for your GitHub followers! 🚀 Let me know if you need tweaks, fren! 🫂💖